Moestafa El Kabir: Mjällby AIF

 At the start of the 2011 season, El Kabir continued to be in the first team regular despite transfer speculation over his future at Mjällby AIF.
 He then scored his first goal of the season, in a 1–0 win against Kalmar FF on 16 April 2011.
 After being sidelined for one match, El Kabir scored twice on his return to the starting line–up, helping the side win 3–0 against IFK Norrköping on 30 April 2011.
-He then scored twice for the second time this season, scoring against Djurgårdens, as they won 3–0 on 23 May 2011.
+He then scored twice for the second time this season, scoring against Djurgården, as they won 3–0 on 23 May 2011.
 In a follow–up match against Gefle, however, El Kabir suffered an injury in early first half and had to be substituted in the 24th minute, in what turned out to be his last appearance for the side this season, as Mjällby AIF drew 0–0.
 By the time he departed from the club, El Kabir made ten appearances and scoring five times in all competitions.

 Following his loan spell at Cagliari ended, El Kabir returned to his parent club halfway through the 2012 season.
 However, he continued to be linked away from Mjällby AIF as clubs from Europe interested in signing him.
 Despite this, it wasn't until on 12 August 2012 when El Kabir made his first appearance for the side, coming on as a 64th-minute substitute and set up the club's second goal of the game, in a 4–2 loss against IFK Göteborg.
 A month later on 15 September 2012, he scored his first goal of the season, as they won 4–0 against GAIS.
 Since returning to Mjällby AIF, El Kabir was featured in the first team for the next four matches before suffering a knee injury during a match against Gelfe on 23 September 2012 and was sidelined for the rest of the season.
 At the end of the 2012 season, he went on to make five appearances and scoring once in all competitions.